MartinBraquet/squadro/README.md

 - The self-play win rate stays around 50%.
 - The replay buffer samples remain diverse (above 80%).
 - The policy and value losses slowly decrease.
-- The win rate against its checkpoint is above 50% (checkpoint is replaced by the current model when win rate goes above 70%)
+- The win rate against its checkpoint is above 50% (checkpoint is replaced by the current model when the win rate goes above 70%)
 - The elo is smoothly increasing.

 Note that in reinforcement learning, the loss is not a key metrics to measure model improvement, as the training samples are constantly improving.
 Better metrics include the win rate against its checkpoint and elo.
 Once the latter metrics stabilize, the model has reached its peak.